Collegiate Region 2

 At NSBE, every member plays a vital role in uplifting students, professionals, and communities on their paths to success.
 We celebrate our dedicated leaders and team who embody the spirit of service, collaboration, and meaningful work.
 If you share our vision and want to contribute to impactful programs that drive society forward, we invite you to join us!

-Region II Chair
+Region II Chairperson

 Letters from